DevMagnataur/Carter2.me/README.md

 **Implementation Highlights:**
-Established a comprehensive testing framework for both black-box and white-box penetration testing.
+-Established a comprehensive testing framework for both black-box and white-box penetration testing.
-Conducted periodic security audits to identify and address vulnerabilities.
+-Conducted periodic security audits to identify and address vulnerabilities.
-Collaborated with the development team to implement security best practices and fortify the application against potential threats.
+-Collaborated with the development team to implement security best practices and fortify the application against potential threats.